reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 })
 ```

-### Using the extracted `Dispatch` type with React-Redux
+### Using the extracted `Dispatch` type with React Redux

-By default, the React-Redux `useDispatch` hook does not contain any types that take middlewares into account.
+By default, the React Redux `useDispatch` hook does not contain any types that take middlewares into account.
 If you need a more specific type for the `dispatch` function when dispatching, you may specify the type of the returned `dispatch` function, or create a custom-typed version of `useSelector`.
-See [the React-Redux documentation](https://react-redux.js.org/using-react-redux/static-typing#typing-the-usedispatch-hook) for details.
+See [the React Redux documentation](https://react-redux.js.org/using-react-redux/static-typing#typing-the-usedispatch-hook) for details.

 ## `createAction`